como-emular-un-teclado-o-un-raton-con-arduino

 How to emulate a keyboard or mouse with Arduino

-A little-known functionality of certain microprocessors is the ability to emulate a keyboard or mouse when connected to a computer and other compatible devices via USB.
+A little-known feature of certain microprocessors is their ability to emulate a keyboard or mouse when connected to a computer or other compatible device via USB.

-This HID (Human Interface Device) emulation functionality is natively available on boards that incorporate the ATMEGA 32u4 (Micro, Leonardo) or SAMD (Zero, Due, MKR) processors.
+This HID (Human Interface Device) emulation functionality is available natively on boards that incorporate ATMEGA 32u4 (Micro, Leonardo) or SAMD (Zero, Due, MKR) processors.

-Other processors outside of the Arduino “ecosystem” may also incorporate the HID emulation function.
-There are even certain ‘workarounds’ for processors like the Atmega 328 to act as a HID, but in general, they do not work very well.
+Other processors outside the Arduino “ecosystem” can also incorporate HID emulation.
+There are even certain ‘workarounds’ for processors like the Atmega 328 to act as HID, but generally, they don’t work very well.

 What can this be useful for?
-For example, to interact with machines or programs to which we do not have access to install a program.
-For example, we can control an Android video player, or even industrial machines that cannot have software installed but are controlled by keyboard or mouse.
+For example, to interact with machines or programs to which we don’t have access to install software.
+For instance, we can control an Android video player, or even industrial machines, where we can’t install software but they are controlled by keyboard or mouse.

-Another common use is to combine the HID functionality with a sensor to create our “own” HID controllers.
-For example, controlling a video game with potentiometers, or a glove with accelerometers, or with ultrasonics, etc.
+Another common use is to combine HID functionality with a sensor to make our “own” HID controllers.
+For example, controlling a video game with potentiometers, or a glove with accelerometers, or with ultrasound, etc.

-Finally, another possible use is to automate tasks in devices.
-For example, if you have to run a process on many computers, or enter a password discreetly, you can set up one or more devices to run the processes.
-They plug it in, and it’s ready.
+Finally, another possible use is to automate tasks on devices.
+For example, if you have to run a process on many computers, or enter a password discreetly, you can configure one or several devices to execute the processes.
+You just plug them in, and that’s it.

-As we say, a very simple functionality to use and sometimes forgotten, which can be useful in quite a few situations and deserves a quick entry.
+As we said, a very easy-to-use and sometimes forgotten functionality, which can be useful in quite a few situations and is well worth a quick post.

-To use Arduino as a keyboard, we have the ‘Keyboard’ library that is included in the standard Arduino IDE.
-Its use is very simple, here is a summary of the main functions of the library.
+To use Arduino as a keyboard we have the ‘Keyboard’ library included in the standard Arduino IDE.
+Its use is very simple, here is a summary of the library’s main functions.

 // Start and end the virtual keyboard